Simulating Classroom Education with LLM-Empowered Agents: Experiments

-Table~\ref{tab:fias_result} presents the metric results of FIAS.
-TT and ST represent the proportion of teacher and student speaking time, respectively.
-In traditional classrooms, the statistics for TT and ST range from 77.1\%-82.6\% and 17.4\%-22.9\% (excluding silence)~\cite{su15031783}. \modelnames exhibits a similar distribution.
-The IDR is low, which is partly due to the higher proportion of script-based teaching.
-The SIR is relatively high, especially in scenarios involving classmate agents, where there are more instances of students initiating questions.
+Table~\ref{tab:fias_result} presents the metric results of FIAS, illustrating the teaching style of \modelname.
+When compared with human classrooms reported by~\cite{su15031783}, the TT and ST ratios are similar, indicating a comparable speaking balance between \modelname and traditional classrooms (with silence removed from both scenarios for a fair comparison).
+The IDR is relatively low, partly due to the higher proportion of script-based teaching.
+Meanwhile, the SIR, which reflects the proportion of student-initiated interactions, is relatively high, suggesting a more democratic online learning environment where students feel comfortable asking questions and expressing themselves.

-\textbf{Conclusion of Interactive Analysis.} From the perspective of ratio analysis (Table~\ref{tab:fias_result}) and interaction distribution (Figure~\ref{fig:matrix}), \textit{\modelnames demonstrates the characteristics of the traditional classroom}, effectively simulates traditional classrooms and has the potential to achieve the performance of real classrooms.
-We further investigate the user experience and illustrate a few in the following sections.